SYED-RAFI-NAQVI/Linear-Regression-Form-Scratch/readme.md

 collect the data from data.csv which is comma seperated values

-the data is about the hours of study of students and the scores they got in exam
+The data is about the hours of study of students and the scores they got in exam

 # step - 2 :